Windsor Essex Pelee Island

 • MappMyCity – Online and easy to use application that features the city base map and layers such as Bike Lanes, Multi-Use Trails and Signed Routes.

-• CWATS Interactive Map – As part of the County Wide Active Transportation System (CWATS), this interactive map for active transportation in Essex County allows you to explore the network of local trails and places of interest.
+• CWATS Interactive Map – As part of the County Wide Active Transportation System (CWATS), this interactive map for active transportation in Essex County allows you to explore the network of cycling infrastructure, paved shoulders, local trails and places of interest.

 • Underground Railroad Bicycle Route – Printed map/guide.
 This historical route has been mapped and published by the Adventure Cycling Association.
 Visit www.adventurecycling.org/routes-and-maps for information and to purchase the paper map.
 See -UGRR Detroit Alternate – includes Windsor and Essex County.